 - The student and teacher film each recitation separately according to our specifications.

-- A teacher or student uploads the videos to their own YouTube account, titling the videos the poem’s title ONLY, and setting privacy to Unlisted.
+- A teacher or student uploads the videos to their own YouTube account, titling the videos the poem’s title ONLY (do not include personal or school names), and setting privacy to Unlisted.

 - A teacher logs in to their Poetry In Voice account and uploads the permission form and recitation videos by the contest deadline.
 (For further instructions, check out our How to Upload Videos page.)